Meals on Wheels | Golf | Bowling | Investment Club

 William N. Keto, Treasurer

 Douglas H. Scott, Jr.

 This is a handicap league that bowls each Thursday, 11:00 am at the Ryan Amusement Center in Yarmouth.
 Since it is handicapped, your skill level is not a major factor.
 Substitutes are encouraged to participate since there are 8 teams and currently 32 full time bowlers.
 The season is from September until April.
 This allows players to participate in the start of golf season.
 At the end of each season everyone receives a monetary award based on their teams final standing at a banquet.
 Fun is had by all.

-The OMC Investment Club meets the fourth Tuesday of the month or as scheduled.
+The OMC Investment Club meets the Last Tuesday of the month or as scheduled.
 Our meetings are very pro active as all members participate in selecting and presenting investments that they think are good value and have upside potential.
 We also invite Financial Advisors and Investment Managers to make presentations.
 There is no investment of actual cash.
 We do keep a “portfolio” of stocks we have mutually decided to “follow” but only as an academic exercise and also to add a little drama.
 We sometimes have a guest speaker from our local investment community to add some perspective.
 We do not have any “selling” presentations from guest speakers.
 Some recent discussion topics we have discussed include the bond market, trusts and wills, the near term direction of the stock market and promising sectors to invest in.
 We meet about 9 times a year at The Osterville Public Library, usually from 10 am until shortly before noon, and usually on a Tuesday.

 Wesley F. Rennie Discussion Group

-Bob Callahan Coordinator
+Bob Callahan Chairman and Coordinator

 508 681 0242 firstname.lastname@example.org